DavidShefcik/yelp-search/README.md

   - Express | HTTP server
   - Moment | Reliable and easy to use module for getting date and time information
 - Frontend and backend
-  - Axios | External API request
+  - Axios | External API requests
   - Dotenv | Environment variable managment